 While stressing how his immersion in literature and chess offered him a route to self-reflection and better decision-making, he elaborated on the benefits of the game:

 "It's a game of chess in one sense, but in another it's a study of life," he said.
 "We in the Hip-Hop Chess Federation are striving to bring awareness to American's, to Black youth, but to the whole of American youth….
 That chess study, along with martial arts, along with music- is the best way to help develop your mind and body and protect you from pitfalls in life that will surely come at you."

-Thanks, RZA – for not only be a bad motherfucker, but for also brilliantly putting your passion to a purpose and illustrating that kindness is badass.
+Thanks, RZA - for not only be a badass, but for also brilliantly putting your passion to a purpose and illustrating that kindness is badass.